AmandaKitSam/holiday-rentals/README.md

 - Step 5: The hosts can view a list of their rooms at the listing page and their profile page.

+- Host Calendar: reservations showing on the calendar

 ## Models:

 * Users - Authentication with full name, email, password; optional for phone number and description